 Episode 5: The White Dragon (1978)

-If you’re interested in a space archaeology story that engages critically with colonialism and the relationship between past and present / history and new technology, Lleu recommends Leigh Brackett’s short story “The road to Sinharat” (available through Project Gutenberg), published in her short fiction collection The Coming of the Terrans.
+If you’re interested in a space archaeology story that engages critically with colonialism and the relationship between past and present / history and new technology, Lleu recommends Leigh Brackett’s short story “The Road to Sinharat” (available through Project Gutenberg), published in her short fiction collection The Coming of the Terrans.

 If you wanted a science fiction coming-of-age story whose protagonist isn’t trapped by the narrative, Lleu recommends Samuel R. Delany’s Nova.